“The jury found her 'not guilty'!”

 In court cases in the U.S., a jury decides whether a person is guilty or not guilty of a crime.
 A jury is a group of people who have been selected from the local citizens of the city where the trial happens.

-Explain a jury's decision this way.
-When a jury "finds" that someone is "guilty" of a crime, it means that they have legally decided that the person committed it.
+This is a common way of announcing a jury's decision in a legal trial.
+When a jury "finds" that someone is "guilty" of a crime, it means that they have formally decided that the person committed the crime.
 The jury announces their decision this way:

 We, the jury, find the defendant, Jane Doe, to be "guilty" of the charge of first degree murder.